 - earn a high school diploma

 - prepare for the GED®

-- get certified and tested through WorkKeys

-- earn the Alabama Career Readiness Certificate
+- get certified and tested through WorkKeys for the National Career Readiness Certificate

 - learn English as a Second Language (ESL)

 - acquire essential skills for job placement

-- take college preparatory classes for a seamless transition into college
+- prepare for the Accuplacer college entrance exam to bypass remedial college courses

-Classes are offered free of charge on the Enterprise and Ozark campuses, at the Enterprise and Troy Career Centers, and at twelve other locations throughout our four-county service area.
+Classes are offered free of charge on the Enterprise and Ozark campuses, at the Pike Area Career Center in Troy, and at twelve other locations throughout our four-county service area.
 Day, evening, and weekend classes are available.
 For additional information, call (334) 347-2623, ext.
 2218.